ombori/grid-docs/apps/queue/releasenotes/README.md

 The Queue Manager receives continuous updates.
 All the recent release notes can be found below in order of release.

 ## 2021-09-20
-### Changes
-In this release we have no new features, internal improvements and bugfixes

 ### Bugfixes
 - Fixed a bug that iOS notifications were not working on the later steps after creating